Student & Campus Safety Resources

 - Individual and School-Wide Crisis counseling

-- PBIS and Restorative Practices (prevention and intervention support)
+- PBIS, social emotional learning (SEL) and Restorative Practices (prevention and intervention support)

-- GGUSD Family Resource Center connects families to area resources in areas like mental health counseling, housing assistance, medical care, legal advocacy, and more.
+- GGUSD's Family Resource Centers connect families to area resources in areas like mental health counseling, housing assistance, medical care, legal advocacy, and more.
+For more information about the GGUSD Family Resource Center please click here

-- The ASPIRE System of Care: School Social Worker and Interns supporting mental health in many GGUSD Schools
+- The ASPIRE System of Care: School Social Worker, Mental Health Specialist and Interns supporting mental health in many GGUSD schools

-- Resilient Mindful Learner Project – Teachers learn resiliency skills to teach students how to cope with challenging life events.
+- Mindfulness curriculum – Teachers learn mindfulness techniques to teach students how to cope with challenging life events

 - National Alliance on Mental Illness High School Clubs – Student-led clubs that promote mental health and awareness for mental illness.

-- GGUSD also partners with several community agencies to support our students, including but not limited to:
+- GGUSD also partners with several community agencies to support our students, staff and families mental health.
+To learn more about how to access community resources, click here:

 - GGUSD's investments in mental health and wellness have increased our ability to support students at school to ensure that we are able to quickly and effectively support all of our students’ mental wellness.